 When it comes to suits, nothing beats the staples.
 And by staples, we mean black, navy and grey.
 Navy and black have always had a general popularity for their adaptability, but grey also emerges as a worthy suit colour choice.
 In fact, grey suits have become more prevalent in street style, their versatility especially appealing to the younger market.
 For something clean, understated and classic, a grey suit does the trick.
 However grey can also be tricky to perfect.
 Done right grey reads youthful and modern; done wrong it will leave you looking outdated and frumpy.

-Related: What Shirts to Wear with a Grey Suit
+RELATED: What shirt to Wear with a Grey Suit

 Light grey suits are an excellent choice for formal and casual looks.
 They are youthful, modern and sharp – but as with all suits, tailoring is essential.
 Ensure you’re choosing grey suits that do not overwhelm your body and fit your shoulders appropriately.
 Lighter versions of grey are also an appealing option for the hotter months and provide a summery alternative to the monotony of black and navy.
 You are also going to want to make sure you keep an eye out for potential dirt marks as light grey can stain quite easily.

 Recommended Light Grey Suits

 Wearing light grey suits can be a softer approach to grey tailoring, and they work phenomenally well for casual wear.
 The key to embracing light grey for casual looks is to go for suits that come in lightweight materials and fabrics such as cotton.
 Pair a light grey suit with white trainers for a relaxed look inspired by recent street style trends.
 Alternatively, a brighter trainer will draw emphasis to your outfit and inject a dash of colour to your looks.
 White complements light grey well but does not be afraid to incorporate darker tones like burgundies and navies to ground your looks.